-- If your profit is less than the 'Small profits threshold', then you do not pay Class 2 NICs, although you may choose to do so.
+- If your profit is less than the 'Small profits threshold', then you do not have to pay Class 2 NICs, although you may choose to do so.
 This is because if you do not pay Class 2 NICs, you may not be entitled to certain contribution-based benefits.
 Your State Pension may also be reduced.
 For the 2023 – 2024 tax year, the Small profits threshold is £6,725 per year.

 Value added tax (VAT)

 VAT is a tax that is charged on most goods and services that certain businesses provide.
-If your gross turnover for the tax year is bigger than (or is likely to be bigger than) £85,000, you must register for VAT.
+If your gross turnover for the tax year is more than (or is likely to be more than) the VAT threshold of £85,000, you must register for VAT.
 Gross turnover means the income coming into your business before any deductions are made.
 You may also voluntarily register for VAT if you feel you would benefit from this.
 Discuss this with your accountant or contact us for advice.

 - If the output tax is greater than the input tax, you will have to pay the difference to HMRC.